nfqakademija/aws-workshop/README.md

    - [ ] Better way to authenticate participants
    - [ ] Error checks for array out of index access
    - [ ] Better stack cleanup (remove from S3)
-   - [ ] Remember User login in the browser (not reentering after browser refresh)

 - [ ] :hourglass: v0.10.0 More content